 Does this dialogue look familiar?
-Or when you read “TM” and “TB”, do you think in trademarks and terabytes?
+Or when you read “TM” and “TB,” do you think of trademarks and terabytes?
 Don’t worry if you can relate to the latter.
 It’s common for professionals that enter the localization industry to feel a little bit overwhelmed with the usual jargon LSPs use every day.
 “LSP” is another acronym, but crucial.
-Language Service Providers are companies that help people, institutions and businesses with their communication needs, providing translation, localization, and many other services that support these endeavors.
+Language Service Providers are companies that help people, institutions, and businesses with their communication needs, providing translation, localization, and many other services that support these endeavors.

-Recently, Terra Translations prepared a 101 Seminar to offer general insight to people interested in localization and serve as guidance for industry newcomers so they may smoothly kick-off this fascinating journey of languages, teams and IT.
-Here we’ll share some of those basic tips, just in case you find yourself in the need of stuffing your own freshman translation backpack.
+Recently, Terra Translations prepared a 101 Seminar to offer general insight to people interested in localization and serve as guidance for industry newcomers so they may smoothly kick off this fascinating journey of languages, teams, and IT.
+Here we’ll share some of those essential tips, just in case you find yourself in need of stuffing your freshman translation backpack.